 Yoga improves memory and cognitive settings.

 Yoga helps in memory and cognitive development by creating focus within.
-Practicing Asana undoubtedly requires concentration of both the mind and the body.
+Practising Asana undoubtedly requires concentration of both the mind and the body.
 Some yoga postures, particularly balancing poses, require that you concentrate more than other poses.
-When kids practice Asana, they are essentially practicing their ability to focus on the task at hand.
+When kids practice Asana, they are essentially practising their ability to focus on the task at hand.
 In their day-to-day lives, this relates to better focus and cognitive functioning at school, leading to improved academic achievement.

 Yoga improves your little one’s mood.

-Like any other physical workout, practicing yoga helps kids to release their negative thoughts and feelings, bring about mental clarity, and feel much better about themselves.
+Like any other physical workout, practising yoga helps kids to release their negative thoughts and feelings, bring about mental clarity, and feel much better about themselves.
 When kids do something physical, such as yoga, they tend to release endorphins, creating feelings of calm and happiness.
 It is also a fun activity in which kids can be silly, play games, and be with their friends in a non-competitive zone while also learning so much about themselves!

 Yoga Reduces Stress and Anxiety